It happened on this date in February

 What people of one racial background are doing to fulfill the Great Commission: Significant missions events in February involving African-Americans

 - February 1, 1823 — Betsey Stockton, a young black woman in company with 13 white missionaries, was on board a ship rounding the southern tip of South America.
-The missionaries were on their way to the Sandwich Islands (present-day Hawaii).
-They had left New Haven, Connecticut in November, sent out by the American Board of Commissioners of Foreign Missions, an agency at the forefront of American Protestantism's burgeoning interest in foreign missions.
-Betsey Stockton was in the second group of missionaries to go to Hawaii, the first having arrived two years before.
-Besides Stockton, there were six couples and a single man, plus three Hawaiian men and a Tahitian.
+Those missionaries were on their way to the Sandwich Islands (present-day Hawaii).
+They had left New Haven, Connecticut in November, having been sent by the American Board of Commissioners of Foreign Missions, an agency at the forefront of American Protestantism's burgeoning interest in foreign missions.
+Betsey Stockton was in the second group of missionaries to go to Hawaii, the first having gone two years before.
+Besides Stockton, this second group included six couples and a single man, plus three Hawaiian men and a Tahitian.
 The trip took five months by sea with no stopovers.
-Like others on board, Stockton kept a journal of the voyage and of her first couple of months in Hawaii.
+Like several others on board, Stockton kept a journal of the voyage and of her first couple of months in Hawaii.
 She had joined the company partly as a missionary and partly as a servant to one of the couples, Rev. and Mrs. Charles S. Stewart, who were expecting a child.
 However, Betsey's contract with the American Board did make clear that she was not to be simply a servant but was also to share in the mission's primary work.

-- February 4, 1786 — John Marrant, a free black from New York City, preached at Green's Harbour, Newfoundland, to from 2 Corinthians 13:5 "a great number of Indians and white people."
-Marrant ministered cross-culturally, preaching to the American Indians.
+- February 4, 1786 — John Marrant, a free black from New York City, preached at Green's Harbour, Newfoundland, from 2 Corinthians 13:5 to "a great number of Indians and white people."
+Marrant's ministry was cross-cultural with most of it being to Native Americans (or First Nations as they are often called in Canada).
 He eventually carried the gospel to the Cherokee, Creek, Catawar, and Housaw tribes.

 - February 8, 1847 ‐ African-American Robert Hill had been appointed to accompany some white missionaries to Africa for the purpose of assisting them.
 On December 17, 1846, they had sailed for the coast of Africa, from Providence, Rhode Island.
 On this day, February 8, they arrived in Monrovia, Liberia.